Yuccas are handsome ornamentals, with long, spiky leaves that add vertical evergreen interest throughout the garden.

 With their tall stalks of handsome, bell-shaped blooms, yuccas add outstanding floral finery to the summer garden – and a few simple steps can help bring on the blooms year after year!

 Water and fertilize regularly, and locate plants in the brightest light possible.
 Be patient with new plants as they can take a few years before flowering begins.
 It’s well worth the wait!

 Do you folks regularly see yucca flowers on your plants?
 Share your blooming tricks in the comments section below.

-And for more savvy succulent info and tips, add these guides to your reading list:
+And for more yucca info and tips, add these guides to your reading list: